Olivia Di Matteo

 About

 The QSAR group works on designing and implementing the software that enables us to write and run algorithms on quantum computers.
-It was established in 2022 in the Department of Electrical and Computer Engineering at UBC, and is a part of Quantum BC.
+It was established in 2022 in the Department of Electrical and Computer Engineering at UBC in Vancouver, Canada, and is a part of Quantum BC.

 QSAR group logo